-Their conquest of was so complete that the losers lost their name and were called helots.
+Their conquest was so complete that the losers lost their name and were called helots.

 The whole of Spartan society was structured to support the professional army—the only one in the ancient Greek world.
-From the age of 7, all Spartan boys began their military training.
+From the age of seven, all Spartan boys began their military training.

 Their lives shifted from the comforts of home to a barracks-style austerity.

 Their parents no longer raised them.
-Instead, the boys lived communally with other boys to learn how to fight, harden their bodies and take pain.
+Instead, the boys lived communally with other boys to learn how to fight, harden their bodies, and take pain.
 Their father was replaced by an older Spartan warrior.
-He was typically in his 20s, and was responsible for creating a new, fierce and unquestioning patriotic soldier.
+He was typically in his twenties and was responsible for creating a new, fierce, and unquestioning, patriotic soldier.